acgetchell/mundus-atrox/src/journals/thirteenth.md

 10. *Steve* hits the bolt launcher for 29 damage.
 11. The Hill Giants attack me and miss.
 They move closer and attack her again for 26 HP.
 One attacks *CoralKing* for 51 damage, but he had 9 temporary HP, so he’s not down.
 Another attacks me for 25 damage (22) and 19 damage (16).

-Turn 6 – Everyone gets 4 HP
+Round 6 – Everyone gets 4 HP

 1. *Benjamin* moves toward the action and shoots a Giant for 2 hits.
 He does 20 damage.
 2. *Geral* uses rally and gives *CoralKing* 4 temporary HP, moves to the Giants and hits him twice.
 He misses both times.